Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL mass fraction compared with cluster properties

-Fig.~\ref{fig:conc} plots the ICL fraction against cluster concentration.
-Halo concentration in TNG100 is defined as $c=R\textsubscript{200c}/R\textsubscript{s}$, where $R\textsubscript{s}$ is computed by fitting an Navarro–Frenk–White profile to the dark matter density profile \citep{Anbajagane_2021}. \citet{contini2023a} found that more concentrated halos have a higher ICL fraction, suggesting that more dynamically evolved halos tend to have a higher proportion of ICL than less concentrated counterparts.
-More highly concentrated halos have stronger tidal forces, and massive satellites experience faster dynamical friction, leading to more stellar stripping.
-In contrast, we find a weak decline in ICL fraction towards a higher concentration.
-However, at a given cluster concentration, higher-mass clusters appear to have higher ICL fractions, suggesting that controlling for concentration may allow more accurate predictions of ICL mass fraction than cluster mass alone.
-In a later section, we will consider how concentration may impact the formation of the ICL by considering different ICL components and progenitor masses.
+However, at a given cluster concentration, higher-mass clusters appear to have higher ICL fractions, suggesting that controlling for concentration could allow for more accurate predictions of ICL mass fraction than cluster mass alone.
+Later in this work, we consider how concentration may impact the formation of the ICL by considering different ICL components and progenitor masses.
 Our different concentration results may be induced by different ICL selection methods. \citet{contini2023a} used a semi-analytic model to process the formation of ICL in galaxy clusters.
-In contrast, we select ICL in fully-formed clusters based on the surface brightness profile of the BCG, which is influenced by cluster concentration.
-Highly concentrated clusters may have more central stellar material, and therefore, the BCG may make up a larger fraction of the BCG+ICL system, meaning the ICL fraction will decline with concentration.
+In contrast, we selected ICL in fully formed clusters based on the surface brightness profile of the BCG, which is influenced by cluster concentration.
+Highly concentrated clusters may have more central stellar material and, therefore, the BCG may make up a larger fraction of the BCG+ICL system, meaning the ICL fraction will decline with concentration.

-Fig.~\ref{fig:massfracmajmerg} plots the stellar mass fraction of the ICL against lookback time since the BCG has undergone a major merger (defined as stellar mass ratio > 1/5).
+Figure~\ref{fig:massfracmajmerg} plots the stellar mass fraction of the ICL against lookback time since the BCG has undergone a major merger (defined as stellar mass ratio > 1/5).
 The ICL mass fraction increases with time since the last major merger, such that a more recent major merger indicates a lower ICL mass fraction.
-At a given merger time, more massive galaxies have higher ICL mass fractions.
-The relationship between cluster relaxation, major mergers and ICL fraction in the literature is uncertain.
-Some observations have found that the total BCG+ICL mass fraction increases during major mergers, such that disturbed systems could show a higher ICL fraction \citep{Jim_nez_Teja_2018, Jim_nez_Teja_2019,Jimnez_Teja_2023,deOliveira2022}.
-Note, however, that this applies to the full BCG+ICL system, rather than the ICL as a separate object, as in our study.
-In simulations \citet{Ahvazi2024} found that at a fixed halo mass, a longer time since the last major merger indicated a lower ICL fraction in TNG50.
-Note, however, that their definition of ICL fraction is based on the ratio with the BCG and not M\textsubscript{200} as in our study.
-Our differing results may indicate that major mergers have a greater impact on the growth of the BCG than the ICL.
+At a given merger time, more massive clusters have higher ICL mass fractions.